Simulate an active network with a central pump

 - Click Assign pump.

-The pump is stored in the system with the corresponding curve and head.
+The pump is stored in the plant with the corresponding curve and head.

 - Switch to the simulation.